seancfoley/IPAddress/ipaddress.md

 Most of the full class hierarchy for address structure showing addresses, sections, division groupings, segments and divisions is shown here, separated into the three primary categories described previously.
 The dashed lines indicate some less-prominent classes in the library not shown in the diagram.
-Also, a few interfaces are omitted.
+Also, a few small interfaces are omitted from the diagram.

 ![](.//media/componentsj.png)